Atacama Large Millimeter Array: Transporting the antennae

-The transporters, which feature a driver's seat designed to accommodate an oxygen tank to aid breathing the thin high-altitude air, place the antennae precisely on the pads.
+The transporters, which feature a driver's seat designed to accommodate an oxygen tank to aid breathing the thin, high-altitude air, place the antennae precisely on the pads.
 The first vehicle was completed and tested in July 2007.
 Both transporters were delivered to the ALMA Operations Support Facility (OSF) in Chile on 15 February 2008.

 On 7 July 2008, an ALMA transporter moved an antenna for the first time, from inside the antenna assembly building (Site Erection Facility) to a pad outside the building for testing (holographic surface measurements).

-During Autumn 2009, the first three antennae were transported one-by-one to the Array Operations Site.
-At the end of 2009, a team of ALMA astronomers and engineers successfully linked three antennae at the 5000 m elevation observing site thus finishing the first stage of assembly and integration of the fledgling array.
+During Autumn 2009, the first three antennae were transported one by one to the Array Operations Site.
+At the end of 2009, a team of ALMA astronomers and engineers successfully linked three antennae at the 5000 m elevation observing site, thus finishing the first stage of assembly and integration of the fledgling array.
 Linking three antennae allows corrections of errors that can arise when only two antennae are used, thus paving the way for precise, high-resolution imaging.
-With this key step, commissioning of the instrument began 22 January 2010.
+With this key step, commissioning of the instrument began on 22 January 2010.

 On 28 July 2011, the first European antenna for ALMA arrived at the Chajnantor plateau, 5,000 meters above sea level, to join 15 antennae already in place from the other international partners.
 This was the number of antennae specified for ALMA to begin its first science observations, and was therefore an important milestone for the project.
 In October 2012, 43 of the 66 antennae had been set up.

 Scientific results

 Images from initial testing

-By the summer of 2011, sufficient telescopes were operational during the extensive program of testing prior to the Early Science phase for the first images to be captured.
+By the summer of 2011, sufficient telescopes were operational during the extensive program of testing before the Early Science phase for the first images to be captured.
 These early images gave a first glimpse of the potential of the new array that will produce much better quality images in the future as the scale of the array continues to increase.

 The target of the observation was a pair of colliding galaxies with dramatically distorted shapes, known as the Antennae Galaxies.
 Although ALMA did not observe the entire galaxy merger, the result is the best submillimeter-wavelength image ever made of the Antennae Galaxies, showing the clouds of dense cold gas from which new stars form, which cannot be seen using visible light.